farmsim/farms_network/docs/source/index.rst

 Requirements
 ^^^^^^^^^^^^

-"Code is only currently verified with Python3"
+"Code is only currently tested with Python3"

 The installation requires Cython.
 To install Cython,